Due to the public holiday on Mon 27 Jan, State Library will be operating on weekend hours 10am–5pm. For more information

 A range of research fellowships and awards are available annually as part of the Queensland Memory Awards.
 The Awards recognise the valuable contribution of individuals and organisations from across Queensland make to the investigation, preservation and celebration of Queensland’s rich history.

 The fellowships and awards are an invitation for applicants to respond to our unique collections and resources including manuscripts, maps, music, newspapers, oral histories and rare printed material.
-Each year State Library encourages researchers and creatives from all backgrounds and disciplines to apply for Queensland Memory Awards.
+Each year State Library encourages researchers and creatives from all backgrounds and disciplines to apply for the Queensland Memory Awards.

-For information about each of the fellowships, awards and residencies, including past recipients or to apply for a fellowship, please select from the list below.
+For information about each of the fellowships, awards and residencies, including past recipients and their projects, please select from the list below.

 As one of Queensland’s most prestigious research awards for over 10 years, the John Oxley Library Fellowship offers researchers, writers, historians and content creators the opportunity to discover Queensland’s rich history utilising the resources of the John Oxley Library and State Library of Queensland.
 The fellowship recipient will receive a stipend of $20,000.